flanagancd68/talmidimway/content/tour/why-go.md

 {{< /spoiler >}}
 {{< spoiler text="When exactly would we go?" >}}As soon as we can confirm with GTI that the trip is a go (in terms of a minimum interest level) they will begin the process of confirming dates.

-We are expecting May 1-12, 2023, but this could change.
+We are expecting April 30 - May 11, 2023, but this could change.
 Mid-April and mid-May are ideal times.
-In late May and into the summer it is just too hot.{{< /spoiler >}}
+In late May and into the summer it is just too hot.
+As of now, the flights are departing DFW around 8:20 pm, allowing us to leave after Sunday services on 4/30/23.{{< /spoiler >}}

 {{< spoiler text="Is it safe?" >}} Just about everyone who's been there returns with the feeling that Israel is one of the safest places they've ever visited.
 The country takes security very seriously.
 The main conflict area is the Gaza Strip and we won't be anywhere near there.